 COVID-19 Policy Update – Important information regarding ‘Special Consideration Requests’ for missed tests, attendance marks and essay/paper extension request

-Further to the message sent out by the Office of the Dean yesterday, if you are symptomatic with cold/flu like illnesses, the Department of Philosophy will not require you to submit a Verification of Illness Form (VOI) for accommodation requests.
+As per the University’s guidelines, if you are symptomatic with cold/flu like illnesses, the Department of Philosophy will not require you to submit a Verification of Illness Form (VOI) for accommodation requests.
 For courses using the Departmental policies on late assignments and missed tests, students are however still required to complete a Special Consideration Form and declare their absence in ACORN, should you miss any course work.
 Absence declaration must be done on the day of the missed deadline/test or immediately after (i.e., the next day).
 Forms and further information can be found below.
 Students who do not reach out to the Department could result in NOT receiving any accommodation for any missed work or attendance.

 In some philosophy courses, one or more of the departmental policies listed below are in effect.
 The syllabus for each course indicates the operative policies.
 Where a departmental policy is in effect, requests for extensions/make-ups of term work are granted or denied by the department (ultimately by the chair), not by the instructor.
 (See the policy on final exams on the UTM Office of the Registrar website).